 Not to be outdone, your carrier will accept trade-ins too.
 If you cringe at your phone bill each month, unloading old devices to your carrier might be tempting, since you can use the credit for new devices or to pay your bill.

-AT&T. For AT&T’s trade-in program, you can bring your device to an AT&T Store to get instant credit, or get a quote online and receive a kit to mail your device in for free.
-Then you’ll get a promotional card in the mail you can use to credit your bill or buy new stuff—or you can choose to donate the value of the card to Cell Phone for Soldiers.
-For the cracked iPhone 6, I could get $24.70, and for the working iPhone 6s, I could get $90.
+For AT&T’s trade-in program, you can bring your device to an AT&T Store to get instant credit, or get a quote online and receive a kit to mail your device in for free.
+Then you’ll get a promotional card in the mail you can use to credit your bill or buy new stuff.

-Sprint.
 Sprint’s Buyback program can be done in-store, for an instant credit you can use for a new phone, tablet, or accessory, or get as a credit on your phone bill.
 Or you can mail your device in for an account credit within 4 weeks.
-Sprint quoted me $33 for my cracked but functional iPhone 6, and a respectable $110 for my good-condition iPhone 6s.

 Tips for selling your phone

 Check around!
 Selling directly to a buyer nets you the most money, but assumes the most risk.
 If you want to avoid all that, trading in your phone to a retailer or online trade-in site is a painless process that will net you some money.
 Apple, unsurprisingly, seems to offer some of the best value for used iPhones.